Gender issues in the American Civil War: Confederacy

 At the start of the war, Southern women zealously supported the men going off to war.
 They saw the men as protectors and invested heavily in the romantic idea of men fighting to defend the honor of their country, family, and way of life.
 Mothers and wives were able to keep in contact with their loved ones who had chosen to enlist by writing them letters.
 African American women, on the other hand, had experienced the breakup of families for generations and were once again dealing with this issue at the outbreak of war.

+Not all women, however, agreed with succession, as noted in the journal fragments of Maria Sample, a young southern abolitionist from Duval County, Florida.
+One entry, dated to January 11, 1861, gives a glimpse of her thoughts.

 By summer 1861, the Union naval blockade virtually shut down the export of cotton and the import of manufactured goods.
 Food that formerly came overland was cut off.

 Women had charge of making do.
 They cut back on purchases, brought out old spinning wheels and enlarged their gardens with peas and peanuts to provide clothing and food.
 They used ersatz substitutes when possible, but there was no real coffee and it was hard to develop a taste for the okra or chicory substitutes used.
 The households were severely hurt by inflation in the cost of everyday items and the shortages of food, fodder for the animals, and medical supplies for the wounded.
 The Georgia legislature imposed cotton quotas, making it a crime to grow an excess.
 But food shortages only worsened, especially in the towns.

 The overall decline in food supplies, made worse by the collapsing transportation system, led to serious shortages and high prices in urban areas.
 When bacon reached a dollar a pound in 1863, the poor women of Richmond, Atlanta and many other cities began to riot; they broke into shops and warehouses to seize food.
 The women expressed their anger at ineffective state relief efforts, speculators, merchants and planters.
 As wives and widows of soldiers they were hurt by the inadequate welfare system.

 Upper-class plantation mistresses often had to manage the estates which the younger men had left behind.
 Overseers of the slaves were exempt from the draft, and usually remained on the plantations.
 Historian Jonathan Wiener studied the census data on plantations in black-belt counties, 1850–70, and found that the War did not drastically alter the responsibilities and roles of women.
 The age of the groom increased as younger women married older planters, and birth rates dropped sharply during 1863-68 during Reconstruction.
 However, plantation mistresses were not more likely to operate plantations than in earlier years, nor was there a lost generation of women without men.